danielewworrall/harmonicConvolutions/README.md

 # Harmonic Networks: Deep Translation and Rotation Equivariance

+> It appears there may be a bug in the core ops.
+Until we've figured it out, please trust all results with a pinch of salt.

 > This code requires Tensorflow version 1.0

 This branch is where we are preparing the camera ready code.
 We plan to sort out known issues and to include lightweight implementations of our experiments for: